Jarred-ZA/ATC_Wave/README.md

 1. Get an API key from [OpenAI](https://platform.openai.com/api-keys)
 2. Add it to your `.env` file
-3. Run the monitor as usual - it will automatically use Whisper for transcription
+3. Run the monitor or frontend as usual - it will automatically use Whisper for transcription

 For detailed instructions on using Whisper (both API and CLI), see [WHISPER_INSTRUCTIONS.md](WHISPER_INSTRUCTIONS.md)